bidstack-group/PubguardSDK/README.md

 ##### manual (Unity)

-Manual installation is the same [instructions](#Adding the library manually).
+Manual installation is the same [instructions](#Adding the Pubguard Framework manually).

-### Initialising the Library
+### Initialising the Pubguard Framework

-The Pubguard Library should be initialised once at app launch, Here's an example of how to call the init method in your AppDelegate:
+The Pubguard Framework should be initialised once at app launch, Here's an example of how to call the init method in your AppDelegate:

 #### Swift

-The Pubguard Library contains the Swift Module, you only need to import that module.
+The Pubguard Framework contains the Swift Module, you only need to import that module.
 Check the code example below:

 ```swift